danyolgiax/ComilioProvider.Net/README.md

 # ComilioWrapper.Net
-A Comilio wrapper for .Net
+A .Net wrapper for [Comilio](https://www.comilio.it/ "www.comilio.it") SMS provider.